alibaba/arthas/site/docs/en/doc/arthas-properties.md

 It can also be configured on the command line:
 `--command-locations '/opt/arthas/ext-command.jar,/opt/arthas/ext-commands'`.

+For a complete external command development and loading example, see [Load External Commands](external-command.md).

 ## Configured order

 The order of configuration is: command line parameters > System Env > System Properties > arthas.properties.